From many places, speaking truth

 I've been painted antique gold by Marie, the jazz singer who owns me.
 Red is the color of creativity and I'm naturally a glorious shade, but tonight she's going to see Il Barbiere di Siviglia with an admirer who's meeting clients before the performance.

-Not that she wouldn't wear red if she wanted to with her black dress, touches of red, and rose in her hair.
+Not that she wouldn't wear red sandals if she wanted to with her black dress, touches of red, and rose in her hair.
 Her favorite song is "Hang Tough," New Orleans style, and she knows how to sing it.
 The clients will be more impressed with gold, she explained, even after they drink too much at intermission.
 Changing my color is just for tonight.

 My former owner was an astronaut who wore my heels down tripping to the moon.
 I was her 'good luck' pair - not serious like her, she said, who did look serious in her moon-walk boots.
 I don't understand why she had me re-heeled - then left me to be re-sold.
 I heard her say, though, that she wanted to go out in style, like Yeats' wild old wicked man, not at home tucked under pink sheets.
 Maybe she wanted to give me that kind of send-off.

 All my owners have been soulful nonconformists, each quite distinct.
 I've had a few - traveling friend to friend - and then there are the eternal 'live again' consignment shops where my current owner and I met up.
 'Red sandals, new heels!
 Voila!' she cried, and kissed me.
 Tomorrow she'll peel this gold away.
 Tonight we visit Rossini at the Met.
-I've heard opposites attract (though not for long) and I'm guessing her partner will be dressed in grays.
+I've heard opposites attract (though not for long) and I'm guessing her partner will be dressed in grays and gold jewelry.

 For David, the Painter